hritikbhandari/Exploring67-years-of-lego/README.md

-# Exploring67-years-of-lego
+# Exploring 67 years of lego
-This a project that I took from DataCamp and completed.
+This project ia an anlysis of LEGO Dataset taken from DataCamp Projects.